Jac-Zac/My-home-config/README.md

 > Everything related to my iTerm

-**I use iTerm in minimal mode with tab bar on the bottom and borderless setting.**
+**I use iTerm in minimal mode with tab bar on the bottom and border-less setting.**

 If you'd like to see images on iTerm you can use [`imgcat`](https://pypi.org/project/imgcat/).